Palazzo Bolognetti-Torlonia

 The Palazzo Bolognetti-Torlonia, today demolished, was a palace located in Piazza Venezia, Rome, Italy.

-It was acquired in 1807 by Marino Torlonia, who added numerous art pieces.
+It was acquired in 1807 by the banker Giovanni Torlonia (1755–1829), who added numerous art pieces.
 The palace underwent restoration by the architect Giovanni Battista Caretti.
 The frescoes were restored by Francesco Podestà.
 Employed in the restoration and sculptural decoration were Canova, Thorvaldsen, Tenerani, and Cognetti.

 Among guests to the palace in those days were the King of Bavaria, Russia aristocrats, and the rulers of Baden.

 The building was demolished in 1903, to improve the vista of the Monument to Vittorio Emanuele II from Via del Corso.
 Before the destruction the pieces and decoration of the palace were photographed, the frescoes on the walls and furniture were sold, while some of the furniture and fresco panels are now in the Museo di Roma at Palazzo Braschi.